ThreeMammals/Ocelot/docs/features/servicediscovery.rst

 Custom Providers
 ----------------------------------

-Ocelot also allows you to create a custom ServiceDiscovery implementation.
+Ocelot also allows you to create your own ServiceDiscovery implementation.
-This is done by implementing the ``IServiceDiscoveryProvider`` interface like in the following example:
+This is done by implementing the ``IServiceDiscoveryProvider`` interface, as shown in the following example:

 .. code-block:: csharp